 Armed with a little knowledge, you will find it easier to negotiate your travel and time.

 - Camps Australia Wide Books.
 Camps Australia Wide will point out many free and low-cost campsites along with cheaper caravan parks.
 There is information on the facilities at each site such as phone signal, dump point, water, toilets, pet friendliness, and more.
 Each site is verified, so no nasty surprises.
-You can add photos, reviews, and give a star rating.
+You can add photos, and reviews, and give a star rating.
 The book gives you a hardcover version but there is also an app available for an annual fee.
 You can download your trip itinerary in advance so that the information can be accessed offline.
+Again, information can change quickly so if you only use the book make sure you have a plan B.

 - Wiki Camps.
 Wiki Camps is an app that will guide you to free camps, showers, points of interest, dump points, fishing spots, and more.
 You can set filters to ensure that you find answers that suit your personal requirements.
 The current fee is a one-off payment of $7.95.
 The only disadvantage of this app is that the information is gathered by users and sometimes the information is not correct.
 One person’s idea of plenty of space may be OK for a car or small van but does not apply if you have a bus.
 You can download your trip itinerary in advance so that the information can be accessed offline.